 Response: We thank the reviewer for identifying this interesting prediction of the model and asking for additional insight.
 Correspondingly, we extended the discussion of this in Sec.
 3.5.1.

 The citation numbering is out of order.
 Certainly this must be fixed but would be done so one way or the other at the editorial stage before publication.

+Response: We followed recommended bibliography style, citing references in order of appearance.

 Edits: